 The results have been published in Pacific Trade Invest (PTI) Pacific Business Monitor Report.
-This report accumulates the result of fortnightly surveys conducted by PTI’s global network, which aim to understand the ongoing effects of COVID-19 on the Pacific’s private sector.
+This report accumulates the result of regular surveys conducted by PTI’s global network, which aim to understand the ongoing effects of COVID-19 on the Pacific’s private sector.

-Key insights from the PTI Pacific Business Monitor Report Survey 2 include:
+Key insights from the PTI Pacific Business Monitor Report October Survey 7 include:

 - Business confidence continues to decrease with only 67% of businesses confident that they will survive COVID-19.

 - The proportion of businesses reporting a decline in revenue due to COVID-19 is the highest since reporting began at 93%.